beastsaber/bsaber/src/collections/posts/hidden-features-of-beatsaver.md

 You can also add `/edit` to the URL, but this will not do a lot for you since the API will not allow editing the playlist.

-# "key:" and "mapper:" Keyword in the Search
+# "key:" and "mapper:" Keywords in the Search

 If you know the key of a map, you can navigate to the map page directly by typing `key:{your map key}` in the search bar and then clicking "Search".